mnmnotmail/website/volunteered.md

 so it's been a runaway success for the attackers, and a disaster for millions of victims.
 Accepting this state of affairs&mdash;now _that's_ crazy.

-And note that at least 9% of one billion knowledge workers[^kw] have abandoned email wherever possible for Slack and MS Teams.
+And note that a majority of 1 billion knowledge workers are plugged into multiple messaging services, and groupware apps that issue notifications.
-In fact, a majority are plugged into multiple messaging services, and other online apps that issue notifications.
+At least 90 million[^90] have replaced email wherever possible with Slack and MS Teams.

 Sunsetting SMTP is clearly necessary and feasible.
 But email is a foundational Internet application[^ia];